-Prior to joining GI-TOC in 2020, she spent 14 years with The International Institute for Strategic Studies (IISS) in London, most recently as head of the Conflict, Security and Development programme.
+Prior to GI-TOC, she had spent 14 years with The International Institute for Strategic Studies (IISS) in London, most recently as head of the Conflict, Security and Development programme.
 During her time there she has worked on organized crime, violent extremism, conflict, insurgency and how these phenomena intersect.
 She maintained a special focus on West Africa and the Sahel and, to a lesser extent, Latin America and parts of South Asia– all regions in which she conducted field research.

-Virginia is currently a Technical Advisor to the Global Drug Policy Observatory at Swansea University; she seats on the advisory board of Independent Conflict Research & Analysis (ICRA) and is a Participant of the International Military Council on Climate and Security (IMCCS).
+Virginia sits on the advisory board of Independent Conflict Research & Analysis (ICRA), she is a steering committee member of the charity Football for Peace, and is a Participant of the International Military Council on Climate and Security (IMCCS).